 The final critical section is under the Skye bridge, and then, six kilometres later, four kilometres of narrows at Kyle Rhea through which the tide rushes at up to 8 knots.
 Getting the tide in your favour is not the issue here – it is avoiding being propelled at higher and higher speeds into the narrowest part where any south or southwesterly wind will produce spectacular breaking seas.
 Fortunately, by the time you are here it should be getting near neaps, and you can use either the first half hour or the last hour of the S-going tide, so it is not hard to find a passage in daylight, even if you are not arriving on the planned day.

 The map below shows an outline for ten day’s paddling from Loch Slapin (and pop-up photos from previous trips in the Skye area).
 A first day from Armadale would always need to be three or four days before Full or New Moon, and from Elgol or Loch Slapin two days before.
 Specifically, pick a start so that the day which paddles past Neist Point has high water Ullapool between 7 and 8 a.m.
 BST.
 You’ll need to be on the water about 2½ hours after HW Ullapool, so if you are an early riser (or really good at getting packed up), you could go a day earlier (but this would mean a very early start the next day).
 In practice it is unlikely that you would get round in nine or ten days straight unless you are very fit and had consistently good weather, but the timings later on do still work if you have some extra and/or shorter days on the east coast, or spend a day or two storm-bound, or even spend more time playing in the caves north and south of Staffin.
 It’s meant to be a fun trip, not a marathon, so although the long/exposed days are hard to avoid, the rest of the trip can be more relaxed.
 After a bit of iterative revision in which I managed to work out a three-day option to avoid 55 miles in two days, my original timings were worked out for Easter 2017.
-I’ve now revised these for 2019, with a put-in at Loch Slapin on April 17th which is a Wednesday.
-This is a week later than the 2017 timings, and as Easter is later, puts the bank holidays nearer the start.
+I’ve now revised these for 2021, with a put-in at Loch Slapin on March 27th which is a Saturday.
+This is two weeks earlier than the 2017 timings, and puts the Easter bank holidays at the end.
 I was thinking that having a day before starting, to place the aforesaid strategic bike and maybe a food cache would be useful.
 Of course, other spring tides would be on other days, so these specific trying-to-hit-a-weekend ideas would not fit.
-Starting Loch Slapin April 17th targetted a finish on April 17th (Easter Monday) with the three-day Neist/Dunvegan/Waternish/Hunish option, and worked with contingency allowing to run on until Thursday April 20th.
-If there had been enough delays that we wouldn’t have made it by the 20th, I’d planned to bale out by Broadford.
+Starting Loch Slapin March 27th targetted a finish on April 5th (Easter Monday) with the three-day Neist/Dunvegan/Waternish/Hunish option, and worked with contingency allowing to run on until Thursday April 8th.
+If there had been enough delays that we wouldn’t have made it by the 8th, I’d planned to bale out by Broadford where shuttles would be easiest to set up.

 - Put in from the little road below Kilmarie at NG553167.
 There is limited parking here (maybe four vehicles) and the estate do use it, so try to keep your car tucked in neatly.
 It may well be worth telling them that the car will be there for a while, so you don’t get the local police trying to track you down… or you could tell the local police (just don’t leave a note saying “this car is available for breaking and entering until date X” in the windscreen).
 Paddle down the coast, and round the point.
 You can cross directly towards Soay, visit Elgol (snacks, ice creams?) or Coruisk (scenery) and generally vary the route as you please.
 Once at Soay, the tide always flow westwards, so you become somewhat more committed (although further offshore you could come back).
 Camp on Soay or perhaps tucked in behind the point at Rubha an Dunain.
 For an extra 5 km of paddling you could use the campsite in Glenbrittle (crowded and noisy during holiday periods, and potentially much midgier).